nttgin/BGPalerter/README.md

 You can compose the tool with 3 main components: connectors, monitors, and reports.
 All connectors must extend the class Connector.
 Monitors extend the class Monitor.
 Reports extend the class Report.
-From the super class they will inherit various generic methods while some specific for the particular component have to be implemented.
+From the superclass they will inherit various generic methods while some specifically for the particular component have to be implemented.
 Reports don't receive only alerts but also the data that provoked such alerts (so you can store the data and replay the accident later).

 In `config.yml`, for each collection of components: